 Are you looking for a van service from Singapore to Malaysia?
 See our best options for moving companies offering a man & van service:

-Before traveling and moving, it’s smart to check the Ministry of Foreign Affairs site for any current safety updates and more information on visa requirements.
+Before travelling and moving, it’s smart to check the Ministry of Foreign Affairs site for any current safety updates and more information on visa requirements.

 Moving to Malaysia from Singapore may seem more affordable at first.
 However, the purchasing power in Malaysia is lower than in Singapore.
 The median income in Malaysia for locals is around S$ 2,014 and S$ 5,197 in Singapore.